qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 - <a href="https://dynamicland.org/">Dynamicland</a>
 - <a href="https://www.lri.fr/~mbl/Stanford/CS477/papers/Weiser-SciAm.pdf">The Computer for the 21st Century</a>
 - <a href="https://dl.acm.org/doi/pdf/10.1145/1897239.1897250">Proxemic Interactions: The New Ubicomp?</a>
-- <a href="https://qiushi-zhou.github.io/PDF/HRI-2025-Assisting.pdf">Assisting MoCap-Based Teleoperation of Robot Arm using Augmented Reality Visualisations</a>
+- <a href="https://qiushi-zhou.github.io/PDF/HRI-2025-Assisting.pdf">Assisting MoCap-Based Teleoperation of Robot Arm using AR Visualisations</a>

 ## AI-assisted Interaction with XR Mirrors
 Mirror provides a specific context for interaction, as the goal is typically the same and the image one expected to see "oneself" is typically the same, enabling a much simper context space for recognition of user intention and action.